temporalio/documentation/docs/content/what-is-a-search-attribute.md

 ### Custom Search Attributes

-Custom Search Attributes must be <preview page={HowToAddCustomSearchAttribute}>added to a Temporal Cluster using `tctl`</preview>.
+Custom Search Attributes can be <preview page={HowToAddCustomSearchAttribute}>added to a Temporal Cluster only by using `tctl`</preview>.
-Adding a Search Attributes makes it available to use with Workflow Executions within that Cluster.
+Adding a Search Attribute makes it available to use with Workflow Executions within that Cluster.

 There is no hard limit on the number of attributes you can add.
 However, we recommend enforcing the following limits: